compmem/smile/docs/install.rst

 packages such as numpy or matplotlib.
 If you already have python installed, Anaconda will install all of it's scientific packages to that distribution.
 Below is a link to the Anaconda install page.
-Make sure to download the 32 bit diststribution of Anaconda, and the 2.7 version of python, install it and make sure both check boxes are checked when installing.
+Make sure to download the 32 bit distribution of Anaconda, and the 2.7 version of python.
+Install it, and make sure both check boxes are checked when installing.
 These check boxes will register Anaconda as the default python of your system.
 Advanced users who don't want Anaconda to be their default python will want to uncheck the bottom